 The house sign of the Pilatushaus in Nuremberg shows Saint George fighting the dragon.
 The motif fits well.
 The owner of this home was a Plattner (amorer), and George was the Saint of his craft guild.

 If you look at the sculptures decorating the courtyard of Schallaburg Castle (Schloss Schallaburg), you may discover the “Hundefräulein“.
 This is the bust of a lady whose head looks like the head of a dog.

-The Donkey Fountain (Eselsbrunnen) on the Old Market (Alter Markt) in Halle (Saale) was built in 1913.
-The bronze sculpture was created by the sculptor Heinrich Keiling.
-The man who walks with a donkey over a rug of roses refers to an old legend.
+The Donkey Fountain (Eselsbrunnen) on the Old Market (Alter Markt) in Halle (Saale) dates back to 1913.
+Its motiv – a man with a donkey walks over a rug of roses – refers to an old but fun legend.
 [German]

 “Please take a seat but be careful, don’t fall asleep!”
 This sculpture in Erfurt, named Little Sandman (Sandmännchen), refers to a German children’s bedtime television programme using stop motion animation.

 In 1999 a strange figurine appeared in the city of Salzburg.
 It had chosen a prominent place under the Cathedral Archway between Domplatz and Kapitelplatz: The sculpture “Pietá” by Czech painter and sculptor Anna Chromy.
 [German]